ms1450/ms1450.github.io/_posts/2021-05-07-Privacy-In-Cyberspace.markdown

 tags: [Policy, Privacy]
 image:
   path: '/assets/img/headers/privacy.webp'
-  alt: DALL-E Image features an abstract digital landscape with symbols like data streams, a digital lock, and a semi-transparent human face to represent anonymity.
+  alt: DALL-E Image of Lock created using small geometric shapes in a monochrome design on a black background.
 ---

 ## Introduction